-A POLST form is filled out with your doctor based on your end-of-life care decisions.
+A POLST (Physicians Orders for Life Sustaining Treatment) is basically a more detailed and specific DNR (Do Not Resuscitate Orders).
+Like a DNR, this form is filled out with your doctor and based on your end-of-life care decisions.
 Once signed, doctors, emergency medical professionals, and other health care professionals must honor the instructions on your POLST form, no matter where you are (at a hospital, care facility, your own home, etc.).
-In an emergency situation, any procedures that are legally required of emergency personnel will be overridden by your personal wishes indicated on your POLST.
+In an emergency situation, any procedures that are legally required of emergency personnel will be overridden by your personal decisions indicated on your POLST.

 - Antibiotics: You can choose to receive no antibiotics, limited use of antibiotics with comfort as the goal, or full use of antibiotics.

 - Artificially administered hydration/nutrition: You can choose to receive no hydration and artificial nutrition by tube, a trial period of hydration and artificial nutrition by tube, or long-term artificial hydration and nutrition by tube.

 How A POLST Form Is Different From A Living Will

 There are many similarities between POLST forms and Advance Directives or Living Wills—specifically, all these types of documents indicate the type of care and treatment you’d like at the end of your life.
 However, there are three key differences that make POLST forms uniquely effective in end-of-life planning.